chrisadkin-zz/StresSQL/README.md

  __usp_PushMessageDiskSequence__
  Procedure to push individual messages into the queue.

- - NUMA aware procedures for pushing messages index a disk based queue based on the LMax disruptor pattern using a sequence object for slot id generation
+ - NUMA aware procedures for pushing messages into a disk based queue based on the LMax disruptor pattern using a sequence object for slot id generation

  __usp_LMaxDiskNumaInit__
  Procedure to set reference count to zero for each slot in queues.